 There are TONS of free patterns on Ravelry.
 No patterns popped up when I searched for Sugarwheel, but there were plenty when I searched for Caron Cakes.
 All of those can be adapted for Sugarwheel yarn cakes – just keep in mind that Sugarwheel has less yards per skein.

-I wrote a post with suggestions for Caron Cakes way back when, so if you click this link you’ll have even more ideas!
+I wrote a post with suggestions for Caron Cakes way back when (and just updated it a couple of weeks ago – there are TONS of patterns now!), so if you click this link you’ll have even more ideas!

 A Quicky Sugarwheel Review

 Ashlea of Heart Hook Home did a comprehensive review of Sugarwheel yarn cakes that I highly recommend checking out.
 I agree with her – if you’re expecting this yarn to be as soft as Hobby Lobby’s I Love This Yarn, you might be disappointed.
 It feels more like Red Heart Super Saver than ILTY.
 I suspect that it will soften up in the wash, though.